breandan/kotlingrad/README.md

 }
 ```

-Although the `Nat` interface is very expressive (we can already define `+` and `*` with this interface), arithmetic using `Nat`s is computationally expensive.
-We can make `Nat` more efficient by introducing the following subtype, which requires implementors to define a native addition operator:
+Although the `Nat` interface is very expressive (we can already define `+` and `*` on this interface), arithmetic using `Nat`s is computationally expensive.
+We can make `Nat` more efficient by introducing the following subtype, which forces implementors to define a native addition operator:

 ```kotlin
 interface Group<T>: Nat<T> {